anderson-aristotle/ruby-object-inheritance/README.md

     rectangle with a length of 3 and a width of 4.
 - Instances of Rectangle should respond to the `#calculate_area` method and give the correct result.
-- Do not override anything that doesn't need to be overriden.
+- Do not override anything that doesn't need to be overridden.

 Next, create a `Square` class in [`lib/square.rb`](lib/square.rb`) that inherits from `Rectangle`.